joshuaeckroth/csci111-website/guides/_posts/2014-10-14-functions.markdown

 void draw()
 {
-  double r = calculateSomething(); // call the function below ellipse(200, 200, r, r);
+  float r = calculateSomething(); // call the function below ellipse(200, 200, r, r);
 }

-double calculateSomething()
+float calculateSomething()
 {
-  // this is a "double" type function,
+  // this is a "float" type function,
-  // so it must "return" a value with type double
+  // so it must "return" a value with type float

   // yes, this function is useless, but below we look
   // at better examples